gkieszkowski/gkieszkowski.github.io/index.md

 - How do we evaluate our achievements and failures? (ensuring some kind of PDCA form)
 - What are we lacking as a team? (ex. skills, knowledge)
 - Who is accountable for `X,Y,Z`? (ex. backlog, product vision, delivery...etc.. - in general mapping structure and creating RACI)
+- What metrics are we tracking?
+- Why are we useing those metrics (what for)?
+_ What is our:
+    - Return on Investment (ROI)?
+    - Net Promoter Score (NPS)?
+    - Lead time
+    - Cycle time
+    - Throughput
+    - Average Work in Progress (number of items)